-9.2 Additional Conditions
+9.2.
+Additional Conditions

 The Council have set out additional conditions which may be imposed as required over and above the mandatory conditions in order to further assist compliance with the licensing purposes and aims of short-term lets.
 (See Annex B - "Additional Conditions").
-The Council have discretion to apply further conditions to a short-term let licence if deemed high risk or deemed necessary\and will be on a case by case basis.
+The Council have discretion to apply further conditions to a short-term lets licence if deemed necessary.